lucaznguyen/awesome-visualization-papers/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/lucaznguyen/awesome-visualization-papers/)

 A collection of chosen research papers, books, blog posts, and other readings on data visualizations that I have accumulated throughout my research journey.
+Follow the *Table of Contents* to jump straight to the area you need; click a title to open the original source.

 ## Table of contents